glennbrowne8/genes-art-website/HOLIDAY-MODE-GUIDE.md

 **Q: What if I don't know when I'll be back?**
 A: Leave the "Return Date" field empty.
 The banner will say you're away without a specific return date.

+**Q: What's the date format again?**
+A: **YYYY-MM-DD** - For example: 2025-12-25 for Christmas Day 2025

+**Q: What if I type the date wrong?**
+A: The system will tell you if the format is wrong.
+Just fix it and try again.

 ---

 ## 📋 Quick Reference Card